pingcap/docs/tidb-lightning/monitor-tidb-lightning.md

 ## Monitoring metrics

-This section explains the monitoring metrics of `tidb-lightning`, if you need to monitor other metrics not covered by the default Grafana dashboard.
+This section explains the monitoring metrics of `tidb-lightning`.

-### `tidb-lightning`

 Metrics provided by `tidb-lightning` are listed under the namespace `lightning_*`.